 Veterinary care assistants are important members of today’s modern veterinary team.
 They work alongside veterinary surgeons and veterinary nurses to provide vital nursing care, ensuring that the well-being of small animal patients is paramount.

 Veterinary care assistants are important members of today’s modern veterinary team; working alongside veterinary surgeons and veterinary nurses to provide vital nursing care.
-Although the hours can be long and the work physically and emotionally demanding, the rewards that come from helping an animal back to health and working as part of a dedicated team make the job extremely worthwhile.
+Helping an animal back to health and working as part of a dedicated team make the job extremely rewarding and worthwhile.

 As a veterinary care assistant, no two days are the same, and that is what makes this work exciting!
 As part of your role you may be involved in: